 Margarita is the recipient of the Girl Scouts of Western Ohio’s 2015 Women of Distinction Award for Community Responsibility; the 2013 Adelante Cesar Chavez Humanitarian Award for creating sustainable community impact projects in the Latino community; 2012 Community Advocacy Award presented by Advocates for Basic Legal Equality, Inc. (ABLE) and Legal Aid of Western Ohio, Inc. for her leadership and support to further equal access to justice in our community.
 Other awards and recognition include the Distinguished Alumni Award from Bowling Green State University in 2009; being inducted into the Ohio Women’s Hall of Fame (October 2000) for her advocacy work; received the national Ana Maria Arias Memorial Business Fund Award from the United States Hispanic Chamber of Commerce for her entrepreneurial efforts as a Latina publisher(2002); received the Ohio Hispanic Businesswoman of the Year Award from the Ohio Hispanic Chambers of Commerce for BRAVO (2002); received the Entrepreneurial Businesswoman of the Year Award from the Lorain County Urban League and Cleveland’s Hispanic Business Association (2004); and received the Volunteer Fundraiser of the Year Award from the local chapter of the National Association of Fundraising Professionals in 2006.
 In 2007, she received the Estrella Award from the University of Toledo for helping to found the Latino Youth Summit and for the Diamante Latino Scholars campaign she spearheaded.

-Margarita has Bachelor’s and Master’s Degrees from Bowling Green State University and an MBA from The University of Toledo.
-She enjoys contemporary Latino music, art and literature.
-Her hobbies include cycling, cooking and yoga.
-She is most proud of her three children and their accomplishments: Tito, Jose and Elisa.
+Margarita has a Bachelor’s and Master’s Degrees from Bowling Green State University and an MBA from The University of Toledo.
+She enjoys contemporary Latino music, art, and literature.
+Her hobbies include cycling, cooking, and yoga.
+She is most proud of her three children and their accomplishments: Tito, Jose, and Elisa.

 Born and raised in Lorain, Ohio, Margarita is one of 14 siblings.
 She attributes her innate desire to serve others to her upbringing.